mostafaadawy/dockinglaravel/DockingReadMe.md

 - so we filtered or change the data to the way we need through resource conversions
 - editing other resource field as the figure we want it
 - we are explicitly put data in the shape we want and filter iit and this is the purpose of the resource
+- same way we will create anther resource for index method `sail artisan make:resource V1/customerCollection` note that we replaced `Resource` with `Collection` where it is specific to deal with collection of objects/things